CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

 In the example below we import [BETA Binding and Expression Target Analysis](https://cistrome.org/BETA/index.html) software to SD Desktop.
 This tool is available as a ready-made Apptainer container in [Biocontainers](https://biocontainers.pro/registry) repository.
 You can find the tool by searching for _Binding and Expression Target Analysis_ in the repository.
-When you open the detailed information of the resulting _cistrome_beta_ container, you can see that the singularity module can be downloaded from URL: <https://depot.galaxyproject.org/singularity/cistrome_beta:1.0.7--py27heb79e2c_4>
+When you open the detailed information of the resulting _cistrome_beta_ container, you can see that the Singularity module can be downloaded from URL: <https://depot.galaxyproject.org/singularity/cistrome_beta:1.0.7--py27heb79e2c_4>

 As we don't need to build the container from scratch, we can use [puhti.csc.fi](../../computing/index.md) server to download the container image and push it to Allas.